evhub/bbopt/README.md

 BlackBoxOptimizer.**randn**(_name_, *_shape_, **_kwargs_)

-Create a new parameter modeled by [`numpy.random.randn(*shape)`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.random.randn.html#numpy-random-randn), which creates an array with entries generated according to a standard normal distribution.
+Create a new parameter modeled by [`numpy.random.randn(*shape)`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.random.randn.html#numpy-random-randn), which creates a `numpy` array of the given shape with entries generated according to a standard normal distribution.

 _Backends which support **randn**: `hyperopt`, `random`._